joyrexus/regula/README.md

 - **Successive Evaluations** – Support iterative evaluations where new data can update an existing ruleset evaluation instead of starting from scratch.
 - **Introspection** – Easily inspect the current state of a ruleset evaluation, including rule results, evaluation counts, and data sources.
 - **Scalability & Extensibility** – Designed to integrate into distributed, event-driven systems with minimal overhead.
+- **Type-Safe Composer API** – Use a fluent, type-safe API to programmatically build rulesets and rules.

 ## Supported Expressions